houseabsolute/ubi/README.md

 - `.zip`
 - No extension

-It tries to be careful about what consistutes an extension.
+It tries to be careful about what constitutes an extension.
 It's common for releases to include a dot (`.`) in the filename before something that's _not_ intended as an extension, for example `some-tool.linux.amd64`.